BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 System.out.println("Average = " + sum/5.0);
 ```

 The iteration variable `i` is just clutter.
 Furthermore, it is an opportunity for error.
-The iteration variable occurs four times in each loop: that is three chances to get it wrong.
+The iteration variable occurs four times in each loop: that is four chances to get it wrong.
 The foreach construct gets rid of the clutter and the opportunity for error.
-The foreach construct is a loop that iterates over a list/array and loops for each element inside of it.
+The **foreach construct** is a loop that **iterates over a list/array and loops for each element** inside of it.
 It follows the syntax shown next:

 ```java
 for (<type> <name_of_local_variable> : <name_of_array>) {